[Ed. Note: This post has been updated as of May 27, 2016]

 - Video Blocks – Charges monthly access fee to download royalty free clips.
 7 day free trial, 20 downloads a day.
 So you can pull 140 clips for free, which is what I did.

 - Bottled Video -Best for last.
 Not all HD, but over 10,000 free clips to use.
-Best source for free stock footage I have been able to find.
+You can get individual HD clips for as little as $5.
+Probably the best source for free stock footage I have been able to find.

 As for actually producing the videos – I have a Mac, so naturally I’m using Final Cut Pro for editing.
 For text video production, I’m using Motion.
 I taught myself to use both of them over the course of a couple weekends – it’s not really that difficult if you sit down and commit to it.